OwlCyberDefense/clip/README.md

 * Versioned build-time and run-time package dependencies.
 Normally a packager will point mock at a	package repository full of RPMs at different version levels.
-This makes it difficult to ensure reproducability across builds.
-This build system allows one to version build-time and run-time dependencies, eg create an RPM for application "foo" with a build dependency bar-4.3-1, thus facilitating reproducability of generated packages.
+This makes it difficult to ensure reproducibility across builds.
+This build system allows one to version build-time and run-time dependencies, eg create an RPM for application "foo" with a build dependency bar-4.3-1, thus facilitating reproducibility of generated packages.